sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-3/hana-advanced-analytics-teched-3.md

 ## Details
 ### You will learn
   - How to create functions
-  - How to use `MapReduce` to process large amounts of data in parallel
+  - How to use Map Reduce to process large amounts of data in parallel

   **This mission can only be completed at SAP TechEd.**